isblab/wnt_signaling_mutation_analysis/README.md

 > [!IMPORTANT]
 > This step is necessary because Arpeggio may not properly add hydrogens
 > to the structures.
-And also, we want to clean up the structures by removing
+Additionally, we want to clean up the structures by removing
 > non-protein atoms and cleaning alt-loc atoms.

 - Run the postprocessing script in ChimeraX CLI as follows: